Non-Asymptotic Analysis of Stochastic Approximation Algorithms for Streaming Data: Conclusions

+We introduced a streaming framework for analyzing stochastic approximation/optimization problems.
+This streaming framework was analogous to solving optimization problems using time-varying mini-batches that arrive sequentially.
+We provided non-asymptotic convergence rates for different gradient-based algorithms; this included the famous Stochastic Gradient (SG) descent (a.k.a.
+Robbins-Monro algorithm), mini-batch SG, and time-varying mini-batch SG algorithms, as well as their iterated averages (a.k.a.
+Polyak-Ruppert averaging).
+We showed how time-varying mini-batches together with Polyak-Ruppert averaging can provide variance reduction and accelerate convergence simultaneously.
+We further demonstrated the beneficial effect of adapting learning to the time-varying mini-batches under different streaming settings.

-We considered the stochastic approximation problem in a streaming setting where we had to minimize a convex objective using only unbiased estimates of its gradients.
-We introduced and studied the convergence rates of the SSG and ASSG algorithms in a non-asymptotic manner.
-This investigation was derived using learning rates of the form $\gamma_{t}=C_{\gamma}n_{t}^{\beta}t^{-\alpha}$ under varying data streams of $n_{t}$, which includes classic algorithms such as vanilla SG and ASG and mini-batch SG and ASG.
-The theoretical results and our experiments showed a noticeable improvement in the convergence rate by choosing the learning rate (hyper-parameters) according to the expected data streams.
-For ASSG, we showed that this choice of learning rate led to optimal convergence rates and was robust to any data stream rate we may encounter.
-Moreover, in large-scale learning problems, we know how to accelerate convergence and reduce noise through the learning rate and the treatment pattern of the data.
-There are several ways to expand our work but let us give some examples: first, we can extend our analysis to include streaming-batches of any size in the spirit of the discussion after Corollary \ref{cor:nonblock:learning_rate_tau_1}.
-Second, many machine learning problems encounter correlated variables and high-dimensional data, making an extension to non-strongly convex objectives advantageous.
-Third, Assumption \ref{assump:nonblock:measurable} requires random functions with minimal dependency structure; thus, an obvious extension could incorporate a more realistic dependency assumption, thereby increasing the applicability for more models.
+\textbf{Future perspectives.} There are several ways to expand our work: first, we can extend our analysis to include time-varying mini-batches of any size.
+Second, many machine learning problems encounter correlated variables and high-dimensional data, thus an extension to non-strongly convex objectives would be advantageous \citep{bach2013non}, e.g., in \citet{werge2022adavol}, they use SG-based algorithms to make adaptive volatility predictions through optimization of the GARCH model.
+Third, \cref{assump:measurable} requires unbiased (and independent) gradient estimates, thus, an obvious extension could incorporate a more realistic dependency assumption, thereby increasing the applicability.
 Moreover, studying dependence may give insight into how to process dependent information \emph{optimally}.
-Next, a natural extension would be to modify our averaging estimate \eqref{eq:avg:streaming_grad_est} to a weighted averaged version (WASSG) proposed by \cite{mokkadem2011,boyer2020}, given as
+Next, a natural extension would be to modify our Polyak-Ruppert averaging estimate from \cref{eq:avg:streaming_grad_est} to a weighted averaged version \citep{mokkadem2011generalization,boyer2022asymptotic}: